MengRao/efvitcp/README.md

 * `bool TimestampOption`: Whether or not to enable tcp timestamp option.
 This option can be used to update rtt more precisely, recognize old duplicate packets more accurately and PAWS(Protection Against Wrapped Sequences). if `WindowScaleOption` is used, `TimestampOption` should also be enabled.
 * `int CongestionControlAlgo`: The congestion control algorithm to use.
 There're three options available: "0": no cwnd; "1": new reno; "2": cubic.
 The "on cwnd" option is almost equal to no congestion control, but fast retransmission/recover is still used: the first unacked segment will be resent immediately on 3 duplicate acks or a partial ack in recover.
 * `uint32_t UserTimerCnt`: The number of user timers per connection.
 The timer_id must be less than this value.
+* `using UserData`: User defined type attached to each connection, which can be accessed by conn.user_data.

 ## Memory overhead
 Efvitcp won't dynamically allocate memory, all memoery it uses is in the object user defines, so it's pretty easy to check the memory overhead of efvitcp: